padok-team/git-secret-scanner/README.md

 This tool aims to find secrets and credentials in git repositories using the libraries TrufflehogScanner &amp; GitleaksScanner

+> :warning: Only works for linux based distribution

 ## Why this tool ?

 During many pentesting missions, we used the following tools :